Home Heat Pump Guide

 Do biomass boilers work in smoke control zones?

 Only if the boiler is DEFRA-approved for use in smoke control areas.
 Many modern pellet boilers have this approval, but you must check before purchasing.
-Log-burning biomass boilers are generally not suitable for smoke control zones.
+Log-burning biomass boilers are generally not suitable.

 Which system lasts longer?

 Heat pumps typically last 20 to 25 years with minimal wear.
-Biomass boilers last 15 to 20 years but have more components subject to wear — igniters, fans, augers, and heat exchangers may need replacement during the boiler's lifetime.
+Biomass boilers last 15 to 20 years but have more components subject to wear — igniters, fans, augers, and heat exchangers may need replacement.

 Can I switch from a biomass boiler to a heat pump later?

 Yes.
 If you already have radiators and a hot water cylinder from your biomass system, switching to a heat pump is relatively straightforward.
-You may need to upgrade to larger radiators for optimal heat pump performance, but the existing pipework can usually be reused.
+Existing pipework can usually be reused.

 Which system is better for the environment?

 Both are significantly better than fossil fuel heating.
-Heat pumps produce no local emissions and become cleaner as the electricity grid decarbonises.
-Biomass is classed as carbon-neutral but produces particulate emissions that affect local air quality.
+Heat pumps produce no local emissions and become cleaner as the grid decarbonises.
+Biomass is classed as carbon-neutral but produces particulate emissions.
 For most people, heat pumps are the greener choice overall.